You searched for: “planet

 This entry is located in the following unit: Astronomy and related astronomical terms (page 10)

-A planet that can support life because it is neither too hot nor too cold, too big nor too small, too near its star nor too far; one whose size, temperature and composition are all just right for life.
+A planet that can support life: A Goldilocks planet is neither too hot nor too cold, neither too big nor too small, and neither too near its star nor too far.

 This entry is located in the following unit: Astronomy and related astronomical terms (page 12)